eclipse-aaspe/server/README.md

 [.github/workflows/check-release.yml](.github/workflows/check-release.yml) for
 a workflow which is executed on each push to master branch.

-## Docker
+## Docker Containers for Demonstration

-We provide pre-built docker images for the different variants at the following
+We provide pre-built docker images meant for demonstration purposes at the following DockerHub repositories:
-repositories:

 * `blazor`: https://hub.docker.com/repository/docker/mristin/aasx-server-blazor
 * `core`: https://hub.docker.com/repository/docker/mristin/aasx-server-core

-For example, to pull the latest `core` variant of the server, invoke:
+For example, to pull the latest `core` variant of the server for the demonstration, invoke:

 ```
 docker pull mristin/aasx-server-core